websanco/liferay-learn/docs/commerce/latest/en/store-management/sending-emails/store-emails.md

 # Store Emails

 You can configure Liferay Commerce to send email notifications for a variety of store event triggers.
 Templates are customizable and define the content of an email.
-You can configure a single event to trigger emails to different target audiences using OOTB wildcards and use a notification template specific to each party.
+You can configure a single event to trigger emails to different target audiences using OOTB wildcards or by specifying the email addresses you want to send them to.
+For each of them, you must use a notification template.

 ```{note}
 To use Liferay Commerce's Notifications feature, first configure the Mail settings for Liferay Digital Experience Platform (DXP).
 See [Configuring Mail](https://learn.liferay.com/dxp/latest/en/installation-and-upgrades/setting-up-liferay/configuring-mail.html) for more information.